anantesh6105/Solidity-beginner/README.md

 }

 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.9" (or another compatible version), and then click on the "ashtokens.sol" button.
+Make sure the "Compiler" option is set to "0.8.9" (or another compatible version), and then click on the "myproject.sol" button.

 Click on the "Compile" button to compile the smart contract code.
 Verify that the compilation is successful without any errors.